PaulKinlan/paul.kinlan.me/content/en/2010-12-15-omni-launch-launch-installed-web-apps-from-th.markdown

 we are suggesting to the user.</p>

 <p>And that is the basics done for adding suggestions into the Omnibox, it
-isn&rsquo;t an amazing amount of use at the moment because if you select one of the suggestions it doesn&rsquo;t do anything.
+isn't an amazing amount of use at the moment because if you select one of the suggestions it doesn't do anything.
 We want it to launch the app Dammit! :)</p>

 <p>Luckily, launching apps and find the selected item is really really easy.</p>